keeanalbao/cse15l-lab-reports/lab3.md

 ![Screenshot 2023-05-04 153423](https://user-images.githubusercontent.com/88350907/236343931-fde871a1-fdad-44ed-8711-e38ae0860661.jpg)

 (Source: ChatGPT.
-I asked "can you tell me some command-line options using the command find in bash")
+I asked "can you tell me some command-line options using the command -find in bash")

 ### `-mtime` Command-Line Option
 ---
 The `-mtime` command allows the user to search for files by modification time.

 (Source: ChatGPT.
-I asked "can you tell me some command-line options using the command find in bash")
+I asked "can you tell me some command-line options using the command -find in bash")

 ### `-size` Command-Line Option